Trace Mineral IV Therapy in South Surrey BC

 Zinc is a major player for the body, as it helps with the body’s metabolism.
 Zinc is important for proper development and growth during childhood, adolescence, and pregnancy.
 Zinc deficiency can cause many issues including smell, taste, and loss of appetite.

 Trace mineral IV therapy is a fantastic way for many to have critical vitamins delivered to the body to restore critical nutrients to help in the body.
 Anyone who may be feeling quite tired, weak, needing a boost will benefit from our trace mineral IV drip.
 Interested in Trace Mineral IV drip?
 Contact us today!
-Visit us at a location near you in South Surrey BC, and Burnaby BC.
+Visit us at a location near you in South Surrey BC.
 For more information call us or make an appointment.
-We serve clients from South Surrey BC, Burnaby BC, Langley City BC, White Rock BC, New Westminster BC, and Vancouver BC.
+We serve patients from Surrey BC, Burnaby BC, Langley City BC, White Rock BC, New Westminster BC, Vancouver BC, and nearby areas.